Arrester Housing Design & Application

 Type 3:

-Referred to as a polymer-housed arrester design, disks are assembled into a stack that is either wrapped with a fiberglass/epoxy material or compressed into a module with end caps and rods or straps.
-A rubber housing is molded directly onto or slipped over the disk module.
-If slipped over the module, there is usually silicone grease or some RTV rubber compound applied to the interface between rubber and module (see Fig. 3).
+Referred to herein as a polymer-housed arrester.
+In this design the disks are assembled into a stack that is either wrapped with a fiberglass/epoxy material or compressed into a module with end caps and rods or straps.
+A rubber housing is then molded directly onto or slipped over the disk module.
+If slipped over the module, there is usually silicone grease or an RTV rubber compound applied to the interface between rubber and module (Fig. 3).

 Figure of Polymeric-housed arrester - Design Type 3.
 Arrester Housing Design & Application